JuliaParallel/Dagger.jl/docs/src/dtable.md

 This join will use the specialized join methods defined within the `DataFrames.jl` package.
 Please note that the usage of any of the keyword arguments described above will result in the usage of join methods defined in `Dagger` regardless of the availability of specialized methods.
+Joining two `DTable`s will fall back to those implementations as well.

 ```julia
 julia> pp = (d) -> for x in Tables.rows(d) println("$(x.a), $(x.b), $(x.c)") end;